Nikileshwar-V/AI-Resume-screening-tool/README.md

 - For best results, use clear text resumes (ATS-friendly) and a focused JD.

 ## Author
-NIKILESHWAR.V MCA Student | AI/ML Enthusiast | Open to Internships, Job roles & Collaboration in realtime projects 📫 Connect with me: https://www.linkedin.com/in/nikileshwarv/
+NIKILESHWAR.V MCA Student | AI/ML Enthusiast | Open to Internships, Job roles & Collaboration in real time projects 📫 Connect with me: https://www.linkedin.com/in/nikileshwarv/